 The difference is demonstrated in specimen grouping (Figure 3) as well in which there are 3 different groups formed, and only one compared S. oulaniensis of six NCBI records is in the same group as S. oulaniensis specimen on study.
-It reflects that this species has sufficient genetic diversity.
-Group 1 consists of 5 NCBI specimens from

-China waters, group 2 comprises specimens from the Sulawesi Sea and 1 NCBI China specimen, and group 3 is an outgroup.
+It reflects that this species has sufficient genetic variations.
+Group 1 consists of 5 NCBI specimens from China waters, group 2 comprises specimen from Sulawesi Sea and 1 NCBI China specimen, and group 3 is an outgroup.